EQWorks/common/git.md

 Perform controlled commit amends, squashes, and cherry-picks as much as needed, to maintain a good commit history (see [`On commits`](#on-commits) section) when pushed to upstream.

-Name the branch as `scope/change-title`, or if needed, `scope/sub-scope/change-title` where `scope` depends on convention on a per-project basis.
+Name the branch as `scope/change-title`, or if needed, `scope/sub-scope/change-title` where `scope` depends on convention on a per-repository basis.
 Resist the temptation to bundle out-of-scope commits within it, start new branches for those.
 If they need to be contiguous to function properly, chain-branch off from the `scope` branch instead of the main branch.

 ```bash
 $ git branch